 Even as an adult, I think secret codes are so much fun!
 My students have always loved secret codes, too.
 I have used secret codes in my classroom as a fun way to practice spelling and letter writing.
 Secret codes are a fun mystery that any student can solve!
-I’ve just posted a fun Secret Code Freebie in my TpT shop.
-Click HERE to check it out!
+I’ve just posted a fun Secret Code Freebie in my FREE RESOURCE LIBRARY.
+Click HERE to check it out and download!

 My sister’s family recently moved across the country and I miss them like crazy!
 I am always sending them fun packages as a way to stay in touch.
 In the last package I sent them, I included these fun secret code wheels and a secret message.
 Each child got their own secret message and their own decipher wheel.
 By having their own decipher wheels, they can write their own secret messages to each other!

 This freebie includes two versions for you to choose from.
 The one with symbols is fun and ideal for younger children.
 The one with all letters is a little more challenging, and is great for older children or adults.
 Print the secret code wheel of your choice onto colored card stock and secure together with a brad.
 You can make a decipher wheel for each of your students, put a few in a writing center, or put one on the overhead projector.